tdelev/tdelev.github.io/_posts/2015-08-27-deploying-spring-postgres-web-application-using-docker.md

 -d tdelev/spring_app
 ```

-Here we start a container of the image we created in the Step 2 and we use containers linking
+Here we start a container of the image we created in the Step 2 and use containers linking
 to link with the database instance container, so our Spring Boot application can connect to the
 database instance.